whitneyburton/portfolios/students/1602/andrew-thompson/20160429-andrew-thompson-m2.md

 This module I wanted to try and reach out more to other students.
 I think that I succeeded.
 I know that I spend more time helping people within my module in various aspects of projects.
 I also spent time in the morning helping one of the Mod1 students.
 It tended to be more life-at-turing help than formal pairing, but I think it probably helped him deal with it a little better.

 I know there are going to be more opportunities where I can help other students in the future and I want to make a stronger effort to do so.

+### Notes

+* sinatra was a "pain in the ass"
+* trying to learn another langauage -- tried go, nim, python
+* would like to see you challenge yourself more
+* interesting experiences working in teams
+* work on explaining thought process

+### Outcome

+Pass